nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 3.7.1 Implementation

+This window was made by the `HelpWindow` class, which ties in its respective `fxml` and `css` files to display the relevant UI to the user.
+To provide the instructions to the user, a `HelpStrings` class is maintained to give instructions stored in lengthy strings.

 A Help Window will be opened either by entering the `help` command, or by clicking on "Help" button in the toolbar.
 The Activity Diagram below details the workflow of a user who wishes to access the HelpWindow.
 If the Help Window does not provide enough information, the user can choose to view the comprehensive User Guide instead.